-A System Designer is the creator of the software systems that will power a video game.
-They are brought in early in the development process to analyse the scope and design of the game to set up the platforms that will bring the game to life.
+A system designer is the creator of the software systems that will power a video game.
+They are brought in early in the development process to analyze the scope and design of the game to set up the platforms that will bring the game to life.

 Based on the genre and mechanics of the game the System Designer will assist in establishing the development of the project.
 They will assemble the suite of technical resources that the game requires, and identify any custom software that needs to be scripted for the game.